QubesOS/qubes-doc/managing-os/hvm.md

 Next the VM will start booting from the attached CDROM device (which in the example above just happens to be a Windows 7 installation disk).
 Depending on the OS that is being installed in the VM one might be required to start the VM several times (as is the case with Windows 7 installations), because whenever the installer wants to "reboot the system" it actually shutdowns the VM and Qubes won't automatically start it.
 Several invocations of qvm-start command (as shown above) might be needed.

+**Note:** If your Windows installation gets stuck at the glowing Windows logo, you might want to read [Issue 2488][issue-2488] for a solution.

 [![r2b1-win7-installing.png](/attachment/wiki/HvmCreate/r2b1-win7-installing.png)](/attachment/wiki/HvmCreate/r2b1-win7-installing.png)

 Using Installation ISOs located in other VMs